Lee Seung-yuop: Professional career

+Coaching career

+Doosan Bears

+Beginning in 2022, Lee served as the manager of the Doosan Bears, Lee has two playoff appearances.
+In 2022, Lee lead the Bears to their first wild card game under his reign against the NC Dinos where they were eliminated from playoff contention after losing their first game.
+Lee then continued to the playoffs in 2024 where he lost against the KT Wiz that ended their season.
+He voluntarily resigned from the Bears on June 2, 2025, in the year of his contract expiration.

+Yomiuri Giants

+On November 27, 2025, the Yomiuri Giants of Nippon Professional Baseball hired Lee to serve as a co-hitting coach alongside Zelous Wheeler.

 2008 Summer Olympics

 Lee played for the South Korean national team in the 2008 Summer Olympic Games in Beijing.
 Slowed down by an injury to his left thumb, Lee struggled in the preliminary rounds, limited to 3-for-22 (.136) with two runs batted in and no home runs, before coming alive in the medal round games against Japan and Cuba.

 In the semifinal game against Japan, Lee hit a go-ahead two-run home run in the bottom of the eighth inning off reliever Hitoki Iwase, which proved to be the winning runs in Korea's 6–2 win.

 In the gold medal game against Cuba, Lee hit a two-run home run in the first inning off Cuban starter Norberto González to help Korea defeat Cuba and win the gold medal.